cwru-sdle/mds3fl/README.md

    local training instead of only adjusting the server aggregation result.

 ## License

-No license file is currently included.
-Add one before publishing or sharing the package publicly.
+This project is licensed under the BSD 3-Clause License.